Pionier Boys' School

-Pionier Boys' School is a school for children with learning difficulties.
-It is situated in the Dorado Park suburb of Windhoek, the capital of Namibia.
+Pionier Boys' School is a school for adolescents with learning difficulties in Windhoek, the capital of Namibia.
+It is situated in the Dorado Park suburb.
+The school offers grades 5–7 for learners between 14 and 16 years of age, as well as vocational training.
 The only other school in Windhoek that caters for students with general learning difficulties is Eros School for Girls, although there are other schools for children with specific handicaps such as hearing and visual impairments.

 Pionier Boys' School was established in 1955.
-There are 400 learners and 36 teachers at the school.
+In 2011 there were 400 learners and 36 teachers at the school.
 One or two learners of the school are selected each year to serve on the Junior Council of the City of Windhoek.